area9innovation/flow9/doc/faq.markdown

 state will be loaded before `useState` starts.
 Writing code like this you introduce race conditions that might be unnoticeable in the beginning when DB is very small (or when running locally, having good connection) but later very hard to debug.
-Instead of cours,e you should use callbacks, i.e. write something like this:
+Instead, you should use callbacks, i.e. write something like this:

 	loadState(\state -> {
 		useState(state);